IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 Woohoo!
 Our contact is working!

-The next step is to tie this deployment into the UI and then show the market items in a view.
+The next step is to tie this deployment into the UI and then list the registered addresses in a view.

 (TODO: continue from here)

 ---

-Let's add some components for better UX:
+Let's add some components for a better UX:

 ```
 current account / change account